testssl.sh: Testing TLS/SSL encryption

 As mentioned above, a prerequisite for thoroughly checking SSL/TLS enabled servers is: all you want to check for has to be

-Thus the signed tarball provides specially compiled statically linked (except glibc)
+Thus the signed tarball provides specially compiled statically linked (except glibc and the loader)

 You'll need to unpack the binaries, dump the one you need either in the same location as testssl.sh, named just "openssl" or "openssl.`uname -m`".

-Don't try outdated OpenSSL versions before 1.0.
-Those versions are deprecated, you likely will not get very far.
-It's still kind of supported though but the days are numbered.
+Don't try outdated OpenSSL versions before 1.0!
+Those versions are deprecated, you likely will not get very far. testssl.sh is not locking

 Feedback, bugs and contributions are appreciated, see contact in testssl.sh (dirk aet testssl dot sh).